davxiao/davidxiao-web/content/post/adding-your-own-commenting-system-to-a-static-site/index.md

 ## Conclusion

 Congrats!
 You've got the remark42 commenting system integrated to your Hugo site.

-Comment, Suggestion, and Feedback are all welcome!
+Comments and Feedback are welcome!